Home / Comparisons / Rocket Languages vs Pimsleur

 How The Rocket & Pimsleur Programs Work

-Before I just dive straight in and start rattling off what I like and don’t like about each program, I want to provide some high-level context about these two apps.
+Before I dive straight in and start listing what I like and dislike about each program, I want to provide some context about these two apps.

 Most of the time, when I write comparison posts like this looking at language programs side-by-side, it’s fairly easy to differentiate between them and give advantages and disadvantages for each.